Eraphie/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Subset this data to keep only the necessary/required columns.

 ## Step3.Use descriptive activity names to name the activities in the data set
-change the class from numeric to character usign as.character() Coerce activity as factor using as.factor()
+change the class from numeric to character usign as.character() and the activityLabels Coerce activity as factor using as.factor()